 Potential returns from two key sources: capital appreciation and dividend income

-Inflation that is a result of economic growth tends to translate into greater demand for real estate and subsequent higher occupancy rates, supporting growth in REIT cash flow and dividends.
 From an income perspective, Asia Pacific REITs offer relative attractive forward yields compared to broader equities and government bonds.

 Yield comparison vs Equity/Government bond1

 The dividend component of REITs has historically offered investors relatively attractive and sustainable sources of income.
 Since the index's inception at the end of 2008 (as at 31 December 2022) AP REITs has historically delivered an annualised return of 11.4% p.a., of which 5.8% represents capital appreciation and 5.5% is from dividend income.
 From a defensive perspective, we believe the stable income stream of REITs also provides a buffer to help cushion overall losses during down markets.